Are you thinking about visiting one of the East Coast national parks? Wondering which national park in the East Coast is the best?

 Columbia, the state capital of South Carolina, is just 30 minutes northwest of the park, making it an easy day trip from the city.

 Congaree National Park is one of the National Parks in the East Coast that is worth a visit!

 Contributed By: Madelyneonthemove.com

-Everglades National Park is one of the great biological wonders of the world, a world heritage site, an International Biosphere Reserve, a Wetland of International importance, and the largest subtropical wilderness in the United States.
-This makes it one of the most fascinating National Parks to explore on the East Coast.
+Everglades National Park is one of the great biological wonders of the world, a world heritage site, an International Biosphere Reserve, a Wetland of International Importance, and the largest subtropical wilderness in the United States.
+This makes it one of the most fascinating National Parks in the East Coast to explore.